Styling a meter element with CSS and SVG

 }

 We set the content of the pseudo-element to empty and the display to block, and then position it absolutely to fill the .rating container.
-We can use the background-image from earlier, but you'll note we need to add a fill property and set it to the background of our page. (%23 is # URL-encoded.)
-Then we have our star shape repeat horizontally and set the background size equal to the dimensions of our icon from our custom property.
+We'll also set the background color to blend in with the surrounding background.

 And here's the finished product: